 - A good family weeknight meal or for anytime you want to have a meat-free meal

 - Makes a fabulous vegan meal prep meal

-Pantry ingredients - to make life a little easier, use your favourite store-bought curry paste, rather than making it from scratch.
+Pantry ingredients - to make life a little easier, use your favorite store-bought curry paste, rather than making it from scratch.
 You'll also need water.

-Red onion also known as spanish onion, should be finely diced.
-Brown or white onion are a good substitute.
+Red onion also known as Spanish onion, should be finely diced.
+Brown or white onion is a good substitute.